rwilliams/jrubywiki/Contribution-Guide.md

 # Pull Requests

+* Make sure commit comments contain as much information as possible on the intent of the fix, so that PRs can be reviewed more easily.
 * Use feature branch if possible (?)
 * Keep big formatting changes in separate commits or PR to make review easier.
 * See the [GitHub Guide](https://help.github.com/articles/using-pull-requests) for more details.